-Bird of Paradise Plants Buying & Growing Guide
+Bird of Paradise for Sale - Buying & Growing Guide

-Bird of paradise (orange Strelitzia reginae) is a tropical attention grabber that blooms year-round in the South, but is surprisingly easy to grow as an indoor houseplant.
+Bird of paradise (latin name: Strelitzia reginae, family: Strelitziaceae) is a tropical attention grabber that blooms year-round in the south but is surprisingly easy to grow as an indoor houseplant.
 Its distinctive orange, blue, and white flowers are showy and reminiscent of a crane, giving the plant its other common name — crane flower.
 In environments similar to its native South Africa, the bird of paradise will thrive outdoors, but it can be just as happy indoors in the north, especially if its container is moved outside to bask in the summer warmth.
 Other notable characteristics include:

 - Mature plants can reach six feet tall and three to four feet wide, with leaves that range from 12 to 18 inches long.